joelparkerhenderson/task-life-cycle/README.md

 If the team's workflow uses notifications, then do the notifications.

-## Stage 6: Deliver the result
+## Stage 6: Finish the task

-Deliver the result is a.k.a. ship the code to the users.
+Deliver all the deliverables.
+This means shipping the code to users, or publishing the pages to a website, or releasing a new application version, etc.

 If the team's workflow has continuous delivery, then the code is automatically delivered.